Emergency Pediatric Care In La Porte / Baytown, TX

 Severely Dehydrated

-A child who hasn’t wet a diaper or used the bathroom in six to eight hours, has no tears when crying, has a dry mouth and withdrawn needs IV fluid evaluation.
+A child who hasn’t wet a diaper or used the bathroom in six to eight hours, has no tears when crying, has a dry mouth, or seems withdrawn needs IV fluid evaluation in a pediatric ER.

 5